NickG-Math/C4-Homology/README.md

 ```

-## Can I make the program go faster?
+## Can I make the program run faster?

 Significant speed improvements can be achieved by precomputing data so as to avoid repeat calculations.
 Just run the test functions with the third input being 1 eg
 ```